-- 1 cup Arborio rice (or substitute)
+- 1 cup Arborio rice (or substitute a short grain rice)

-- 4 cups chicken stock
+- about 5 1/2 cups chicken stock (see note)

-- 1 teaspoon butter
+- 1 tablespoon butter

 - 1/2 cup Parmesan cheese

 Add the wine to the rice.
 Slowly stir, allowing the rice to absorb the wine.
-Once the wine is almost completely absorbed, add 3 cups of the hot stock and stir, and continue to stir now and then (once every three of four minutes) for about 12 minutes until most of the stock is absorbed and the bottom is nearly dry.
+Once the wine is almost completely absorbed, add 3 cups of the hot stock and stir, and continue to stir now and then (once every three or four minutes) for about 12 minutes until most of the stock is absorbed and the bottom is nearly dry.
 Use a whisk if using regular old rice.

 Now add more stock in 1/2 cup increments to the risotto, stirring gently for about 3 minutes until the liquid is nearly absorbed.
 Repeat until rice is al dente, an additional three or four times.
 This should take about 15 minutes.
 (If your rice is absorbing the stock faster or slower than three minutes, adjust your heat.)